HorizenOfficial/evm-documentation/docs/horizen_eon/04-develop_and_deploy_smart_contracts/06-api_smart_contract_verification.md

    @thirdweb-dev/sdk \
    dotenv
    ```
-2. Create a Thirdweb API key if you don't have one: [Create API Key](https://thirdweb.com/create-api-key).
+2. Create a thirdweb API key if you don't have one: [Create API Key](https://thirdweb.com/create-api-key).
 3. Create a `.env` file in the parent directory:
     ```
     SECRET_KEY=<your_secret_key>